resbazSQL/lc-webscraping/_episodes/01-introduction.md

 > <a href="http://twitter.com/TonyAbbottMHR" class="social twitter margin-right" target="_blank"><i class="fa fa-lg fa-twitter"></i></a>
 > ~~~
 >
 > Now, close the "View Source" window.
 We will use the inspector instead.
 Right click on Tony's twitter icon and choose "Inspect element."
-A sidebar should open up with the page's live html (as adjusted by javascript) and with that specific element's html centred in the viewport.
+A sidebar should open up with the page's live HTML (as adjusted by Javascript) and with that specific element's HTML centred in the viewport.
 >
 > ![Chrome document inspector]({{ page.root }}/fig/Inspector.png)
 >